profi200/sysUpdater/README.md

 ## Only use this if you know what you do!
 I'm not responsive for bricks which rely on wrong usage.
 Use it at your own risk.
-## IMPORTANT: Don't run this with any sort of firmware spoofing enabled like Gateway mode (it seem it always use 10.2 FIRM...) or it will brick!
+## IMPORTANT: Don't run this with Gateway mode (it seem it always use 10.2 FIRM...) or it will brick!
 This is not my fault.CFW are safe since [TuxSH pull request](https://github.com/profi200/sysUpdater/pull/13).

 ### How to use